Myth #9: ADHD medication should be reserved only for severe cases.

 It also took years for our society to accept the widespread occurrence of depression and anxiety, conditions commonly linked to serotonin, among other brain chemicals.

-Now, society is slowly accepting that, in similar fashion, ADHD is linked to brain chemicals such as dopamine and norepinephrine.
+Now, society is slowly accepting that, in a similar fashion, ADHD is linked to brain chemicals such as dopamine and norepinephrine.

 I welcome your comments.